projectcalico/calico/docs/source/architecture.rst

 -  The Calico Endpoint API - this communicates data *about* endpoints (such as IP addresses, MAC address, and so on)
--  The Calico ACL API - this communicates the state of ACLs for a given endpoint
--  The Calico Network API - this communicates topology information to the ACL manager

 More detail on the API is provided in :doc:`api-proposal`.